cloudflare/cloudflare-docs/content/cloudflare-one/policies/gateway/dns-policies/_index.md

 #### Custom block page

-When choosing the Block action, toggle the **Display custom block page** setting to respond to queries with a block page and to specify the message you want to display to users who go to blocked websites.
+When choosing the Block action, turn the **Display custom block page** setting on to respond to queries with a block page and to specify the message you want to display to users who go to blocked websites.
 If the block page is disabled, Gateway will respond to blocked queries with an `A` record of `0.0.0.0` for IPv4 destinations, or with an `AAAA` record of `::` for IPv6 destinations.
 For more information, refer to the dedicated documentation on [customizing the block page](/cloudflare-one/policies/gateway/configuring-block-page/).

+#### WARP client block notifications

+Turn the **Display block notification for WARP client** setting on to display notifications for block events.
+Blocked users will receive an operating system notification from the WARP client.
+You can use the default notification message, or enter a custom message and URL to direct users to support.

 ### Override